03erilow/Analytics-projects/README.md

 # Analytics-projects
 In this repository, I store the code used for my modelling projects in football analytics.
-The following links take you to the articles where describe the models I've created, and derive he equations used in the models.
+The following links take you to the articles where describe the models I've created, and where I derive the equations used in the models.

 Final Third Proficienci Index, FTPI: https://medium.com/@enmlowe/introduction-to-final-third-proficiency-index-a-way-to-measure-success-in-the-final-third-in-9abcc08f5ecb